kapi2800/Ai-companion/SETUP.md

 ### Test Avatar Animation

-1. The avatar should play a greeting animation on load
+1. The avatar should play a greeting animation on load (after ~1 second)
-2. Click the "Disable" button in the top-right
+2. Click the "Disable" button in the top-right - avatar view disappears
-3. Click "Enable" - avatar should greet again
+3. Click "Enable" - avatar should re-appear and greet again
+4. Avatar should return to idle animation automatically

 ### Test Chat

 Try these questions:

 - "What is photosynthesis?"
 - "Explain calculus"
 - "How to write an essay?"